Strong, healthy feet thanks to acupressure mat

 In this article you will learn what acupressure is, what it can do for your feet and which exercises everyone can easily do at home.
 We'll also talk about reflex zones on the feet, the difference between acupuncture points and reflex zones, and how you can strengthen your foot muscles without much effort.

-1. What is acupressure?
+1 What is acupressure?

-4. What are foot reflex zones?
+4 What are foot reflex zones?

-6. Where are the reflex zones on the foot?
+6 Where are the reflex zones on the foot?

-7. Exercises to strengthen the muscles of the foot
+7. exercises to strengthen the foot muscles

-8. How to use an acupressure mat for the feet?
+8. how to use an acupressure mat for the feet?

-9. Conclusion
+9. conclusion

 What is acupressure?